joseftanlang/Ak_kit_worm_game/README.md

 __Using a keyboard:__

-The code have been custmise to use a keyboard where you would need to firstly run the code from the application folder:
+The code has been customized to support keyboard input. where you would need to firstly run the code from the application folder:

 ```
 make com dev=/dev/ttyUSB0
 ```

 After this then you would be able to see the following example:

 ```
 taskID: 4       msgType:0x80    refCnt:1        sig:10       waitTime:0      exeTime:0
 taskID: 4       msgType:0x80    refCnt:1        sig:10       waitTime:0      exeTime:0